detuur/mpv-scripts/README.md

 ### Requirements:
   - `xdotool` for Linux users

-If you press 'b', the screen instantly pauses and minimises.
+If you press `b`, the screen instantly pauses and minimises.
 Called like that because you'd want to hide whatever you're watching when your boss (or mom) walks in.